Schola Cantorum's new season begins on Sunday, October 15, 2017, with Liamna and Daniel performing Renaissance Music for Vihuela, Guitar and Voice.

-DirectorBarry Torres, Music Director of Schola Cantorum, has served since 1998 as Director of Music Ensembles at St. Lawrence University in Canton, New York.
-In that capacity he teaches singing, and a course in 16th Century performance practice, in addition to directing the Laurentian Singers (St. Lawrence's 28-member select choir), the University Chorus, and the Gospel Choir and Band.
+Music DirectorBarry Torres, Music Director of Schola Cantorum, is Director of Music Ensembles at St. Lawrence University in Canton, New York.
+At St. Lawrence he teaches singing, and a course in 16th Century performance practice, in addition to directing the Laurentian Singers (St. Lawrence's 28-member select choir), the University Chorus, and the Gospel Choir and Band.

-Schola Cantorum's performances are supported in part by the New York State Council on the Arts.
+Schola Cantorum's performances are presented with support from the New York State Council on the Arts.